corda/corda-docs/content/en/docs/cdl/cdl/ledger-evolution-view/input-states.md

 # Input States

-Transaction Input states are shown at the beginning of an arrow going into transaction boxes.
+Transaction input states are shown at the beginning of an arrow going into transaction boxes.
 You must ensure that an individual instance of a state is only ever shown once on the diagram, with input and output arrows linking it respectively to the transaction that created it, and the transaction that consumes it.

 {{< figure zoom="../resources/cdl-agreement-ledger-evolution-tx2.png" width="900" title="Click to zoom image in new tab/window" >}}